top of page

 UPCOMING EVENTS

-Feb 11, 2026, 7:00 PM – 8:00 PMArtScapades will look at how artists depicted the events that led up to the Revolution, the battles that raged during the conflict, the creation and signing of a Declaration of Independence, and images that reflect the early days of a new country
+Feb 11, 2026, 7:00 PM – 8:30 PMArtScapades will look at how artists depicted the events that led up to the Revolution, the battles that raged during the conflict, the creation and signing of a Declaration of Independence, and the early days of a new country.
+Wine, cheese, sparkling water, and sweet treats will be served.

 Feb 26, 2026, 12:00 PM – 1:00 PMEric Chandler returns for a lively lunchtime lecture: Slaves, Freemen & Haitians in the American Revolution -Between a Rock and a Hard Place.
 BYO lunch.
 We'll provide bevs & dessert.